 - Offer ongoing support and guidance to their mentee (not necessarily exclusively related to the goals).

-- Attempt to connect with their mentee at least once a month over the term of the project.
+- Be available to connect with their mentee at least once a month over the term of the program.

-Participation as a mentor or mentee is a one-year commitment, though we hope that the relationships forged between mentors and mentees will continue long after.
+- TermFormal participation as a mentor, mentee or peer collaborator is one academic-year commitment (September-June), though we hope that the relationships forged between partners will continue long after.

-The Mentorship Program will be focused primarily on sustainability staff and faculty.
-A single individual may apply to be both a mentor and a mentee and, if selected, could serve both roles simultaneously.
+- EligibilityThis program is focused primarily on sustainability staff, faculty and students.
+A single individual may apply to serve multiple roles simultaneously.

-Both mentors and mentees benefit from the Mentorship Program through an expansion of their professional networks, the creation of new personal relationships, development or enhancement of their skills, and exposure to fresh perspectives.
-AASHE will recognize both mentors and mentees on our website and, upon completion of the program, participants will receive an electronic certificate.
+- Benefits to ParticipantsMentors, mentees and peer collaborators benefit from the program through an expansion of their professional networks, the creation of new personal relationships, development or enhancement of their skills and exposure to fresh perspectives.
+AASHE will recognize all participants on our website.

 - Getting access to independent and objective perspectives